-Parliamentary committees (or indeed any person) have the right to review all public documents in Sweden unless they are classified or are part of an ongoing decision-making process.
+Parliamentary committees (or indeed any persons) have the right to review all public documents in Sweden unless they are classified or part of an ongoing decision-making process.

 In this respect, the Swedish system leaves very little to be desired.
-The problem has been the execution of these rights.
+The problem, instead, has been the execution of these rights.
 In the annual reviews conducted by the Parliamentary Committee on Constitutional Affairs (KU) during the past several years, the committee has severely criticized the government's central office (regeringskansliet) for not providing documents, or for being exceedingly slow in doing so.
 The media, too, has been critical of the government in this respect.

-Parliamentary committees summon ministers who appear and respond to questions.
+Summoning Ministers Score: 9 Parliamentary committees summon ministers who appear and respond to questions.
 This is most frequently the case with the annual review conducted by the Parliamentary Committee on Constitutional Matters, but has been used by other committees, too.
 Except for very few cases, ministers will appear in parliamentary committees when summoned.
+Recently, there was extensive media attention on a couple of instances when former cabinet ministers declined to appear before a parliamentary committee.